ralt/ngx-http-tagpurge/README.md

    this, and on the proxy cache configuration, the cache file path for the response is guessed.

-3. Put the cache file path is a per-tag file, stored in the folder configured in `tagpurge_cache_path`.
+3. Put the cache file path in a per-tag file, stored in the folder configured in `tagpurge_cache_path`.

-4. Keep putting new cache file paths in the per-tag file, without duplicates.
+4. Keep putting new cache file paths in the per-tag files, without duplicates.

 5. An HTTP API listens for tags to purge.
 When a tag is purged, all